Featured Post

 - Poor sleep hygiene and chronic sleep deprivation

-- Social isolation and lack of support networks
+- Social isolation and lack of supportive relationships

 Strategies to Reduce Genetic Risk

-- Maintain a balanced diet rich in omega-3 fatty acids, vitamins, and minerals.
+- Balanced nutrition rich in omega-3 fatty acids and micronutrients

 Early Detection and Intervention

-Recognizing early warning signs of mental illness is critical, especially for individuals with family history:
+Recognizing early signs of mental illness is particularly important for individuals with a family history of psychiatric conditions.
+Early intervention significantly improves long-term outcomes.

 - Changes in sleep or appetite